jon49/blog/content/post/the_problems_of_copy_pasting_code.md

     - code
 ---

 Copying and pasting is great for coding, but sometimes it can be pretty silly if you make a mistake in the code.
-Hereâ€™s a triple copy/paste fail (the values should be set to true):
+Here’s a triple copy/paste fail (the values should be set to true):

 ``` vbscript
 Public Sub SheetActivate_Dashboard(ByVal sh As Object)